Because of a change in the foster parents’ home, Banjo is looking for his forever home.

 He’s a good protector and will alert you to anyone who comes near your home.

 Banjo had most of his teeth removed last year because of serious neglect, but he’s perfectly content to eat soft food and carries his toys around in his mouth.
-Otherwise, he’s very healthy and has had regular vet care, HW prevention, and flea/tick preventative.
+Banjo has had allergies that cause him to itch and scratch and has been on medication for that, but may not need it long-term.
+He’s also on Prozac for anxiety and reactivity and that has really helped him.
+He has seasonal allergies and requires medication.
+Otherwise, he’s very healthy, up to date on all his vaccines, and is on monthly heartworm and flea/tick preventative.

 He does know the basic sit, stay, come, and down from an obedience class at Petsmart, but needs consistency to keep in practice.
 He’s quite smart and he’s a quick learner.